drubach/DeesDesigns/README.md

 * Code to push footer around was taken from [martinpennock.com](http://martinpennock.com/blog/force-footer-bottom-page-css/).

+* Code for check-all function taken from this post on [StackOverflow](https://stackoverflow.com/questions/18537609/how-to-check-all-checkboxes-using-jquery).

 * Code for sending an email manually in Django was taken from this Stack Overflow post.

 * Documentation for implementing signing in with Google was provided by the Django Allauth docs.